MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/support-tools.md

 ms.date: 02/15/2024
 ---

-# Support tool for Azure Stack HCI (22H2)
+# Use Azure Stack HCI Support Diagnostic tool to troubleshoot issues

 [!INCLUDE [applies-to](../../includes/hci-applies-to-22h2.md)]

-This topic provides information on the Azure Stack HCI Support Diagnostic Tool, which is designed to help you troubleshoot and diagnose complex issues on Azure Stack HCI.
-The tool consists of a set of PowerShell commands that simplify troubleshooting, resolution, and data collection of common issues in Azure Stack HCI.
+This article provides information on the Azure Stack HCI Support Diagnostic Tool that helps you troubleshoot and diagnose complex issues on your Azure Stack HCI.
+The tool consists of a set of PowerShell commands that simplify data collection, troubleshooting, and resolution of common issues in Azure Stack HCI.

 > [!NOTE]
 > This tool is currently only available for Azure Stack HCI, version 22H2.

 This tool is designed to simplify the support and troubleshooting process and is not a substitute for expert knowledge.
 If you encounter any issues, we recommend that you reach out to Microsoft Customer Support for assistance.

-You can download the Azure Stack HCI Support Diagnostic Tool from the [PowerShell Gallery](https://www.powershellgallery.com/packages?q=hci).

 ## Benefits